MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 ```

 For now let's go with this simple implementation first, although it's not
 perfect.
-Alright it's time to go back to the `main.go` file and fix some
+Alright, it's time to go back to the `main.go` file and fix some
 errors that just appeared because of the changes we made to the `Server`
 struct.